 Hazard / Risk Assessment Abatement Head Injury Impact, falling / flying objects and electrical can cause injuries to the head Personnel will wear hard hats when required by hazard and/or when client requires the use of hard hats Eye / Face Injury Flying or falling foreign objects can cause eye and/or face injuries Personnel shall wear eye and/or face protection during drilling, cutting, chipping, sanding, grinding and scraping type of activities Hearing Injury Personnel can be subjected to loud noises from tools, equipment and activities Personnel shall wear hearing protection anytime sound levels are above 90 decibels or long term exposure to loud noises Hand Injury Hands can be injured, cut or punctured when handling tools and/or materials Personnel shall wear gloves or other hand protection when handling abrasive, heavy or sharp materials Back Injury Improper lifting techniques or attempting to lift too much can cause back injury Personnel should lift items while bending at the knees.
 Also, personnel should get assistance when lifting large or heavy items Foot Injury Foot injury can result from exposed nails, falling objects and uneven surfaces Personnel should wear work boots with a good sole and ankle support.
 Steel toe work boots should be worn when required General Body Injury Bodily injury can result from operations, activities, environment and other personnel Personnel shall wear appropriate PPE.
-Personnel shall wear good clothing, work boots, long pants and shirt with a 4" minimum sleeve Respiratory Injury Dust, gases and vapors can result in injuries to the respiratory system Personnel are required to wear respiratory protection when required.
+Personnel shall wear good clothing work boots, long pants and shirt with a 4" minimum sleeve Respiratory Injury Dust, gases and vapors can result in injuries to the respiratory system Personnel are required to wear respiratory protection when required.
 Ventilation, wet cutting, etc. shall be used, if possible Chemical Hazards Chemical hazards are present on jobsites and can be created with incorrect handling or usage Safety Data Sheets will be available at client facilities, in company truck or a company offices Slip / Trip / Falls Slip, Trips and Falls usually result from lack of traction, poor housekeeping and improper storage Works areas will be kept clean and clear of obstructions.
-Storage areas should be stacked neatly and with adequate access Tool Hazards Tools can create hazards with missing or damaged guards, cords or switches Tools will be inspected to assure in safe operating condition, guards are in place, cords are in good shape, including ground prongs Ladder Hazards Improper use of extension ladders and step ladders can result in injuries Personnel are required to be trained on ladder use and use proper ladders and proper ladder use techniques.
-Fall from Elevations Personnel can be injured from falls from elevations are a major source of accidents and injuries Personnel shall never work from unprotected heights.
-Ladders, scissors lifts or aerial lifts shall be utilized.
-Electrical Hazards Personnel can be injured by electrical hazards of tools, equipment and building electrical systems Personnel are reminded to wear appropriate PPE, not to work in proximity of energized electrical circuits or utilize Lock Out / Tag Out Struck By Hazards Personnel can be injured by being struck by falling, flying or moving objects, tools or equipment Personnel are reminded to wear PPE, not work under suspended loads and to be aware of workplace surroundings Caught In Between Hazards Personnel can be injured by crushing or pinching between objects, walls or other equipment Personnel are reminded to wear appropriate PPE, not to work in "pinch points" and to be aware of workplace surroundings and Minimu atory Protection um Assigned on Factor Equipment / Task Engineering and Work Practice Control Methods ≤ 4 hrs / shift > 4 hrs / shift Stationary Masonry Saw Use saw equipped with an integrated water delivery system that continuously feeds water to the blade None None Operate and maintain tool in accordance with manufacturer's instructions to minimize dust emissions Use saw equipped with an integrated water delivery system that continuously feeds water to the blade Handheld Power Saws Operate and maintain tool in accordance with manufacturer's instructions to minimize dust emissions (any blade diameter) - When used outdoors None APF 10 - When used indoors or in enclosed area APF 10 APF 10 Handheld power saws for cutting fiber cement board For tasks performed outdoors only: Use saw equipped with commercially available dust collection system.
-Operate and maintain tool in accordance with manufacturer's instructions to minimize dust emmisions.
-None None (with blade diameter of 8 inches or less) Dust collector must provide the air flow recommended by the tool manufacturer, or greater, and have a filter with 99% or greater efficiency Use saw equipped with an integrated water delivery system that continuously feeds water to the blade Walk behind Saws Operate and maintain tool in accordance with manufacturer's instructions to minimize dust emissions - When used outdoors None None - When used indoors or in enclosed area APF 10 APF 10 For tasks performed outdoors only: Drivable Saws Use saw equipped with an integrated water delivery system that continuously feeds water to the blade None None Operate and maintain tool in accordance with manufacturer's instructions to minimize dust emissions None None Use tool equipped with an integrated water delivery system that supplies water to cutting surface None None Rig Mounted Core Saws or Drills Operate and maintain tool in accordance with manufacturer's instructions to minimize dust emissions None None Used drill equipped with commercially available shroud or cowling with dust collection system None None Llandhold and Stand Mounted Operate and maintain tool in accordance with manufacturer's instructions to minimize dust emissions None None Handheld and Stand Mounted Drills (including impact and rotary Dust collector must provide the air flow recommended by the tool manufacturer, or greater, and have hammer drills) a filter with 99% or greater efficiency and a filter cleaning machanism Use a HEPA filtered vacuum when cleaning holes For tasks perfromed outdoors only: Dowel Drilling Rigs for Concrete Use shroud around drill bit with a dust collection system.
-Dust collector must have a filter with 99% or greaster efficiency and a filter cleaning mechanism.
-APF 10 APF 10 Use a HEPA filtered vacuum when cleaning holes Use dust collection system with close capture hood or shroud around drill bit with a low flow water Vehicle Mounted Drilling Rigs for spray to wet the dust at the discharge point from the dust collector None None Rock and Concrete OR Operate from within an enclosed cab and use water from dust suppression on drill bit News News Use tool with water delivery system that supplies a continuous stream or spray of water at the point of None None impact: - When used outdoors None APF 10 - When used indoors or in enclosed area APF 10 APF 10 OR Jackhammers and Handheld Power Chipping Tools Use tool equipped with commercially available shroud and dust collection system Operate and maintain tool in accordance with manufacturer's instructions to minimize dust emissions Dust collector must provide the air flow recommended by the tool manufacturer, or greater, and have a filter with 99% or greater efficiency and a filter cleaning mechanism: - When used outdoors None APF 10 - When used indoors or in enclosed area APF 10 APF 10 Use grinder equipped with commercially available shroud and dust collection system APF 10 APF 25 Operate and maintain tool in accordance with manufacturer's instructions to minimize dust emissions Handheld Grinders for Mortar Removal (i.e. tuckpointing) Dust collector must provide 25 cubic feet per minute (cfm) or greater airflow per inch of wheel diameter and have a filter with 99% efficiency or greater and a cyclonic pre-seperator or filter cleaning mechanism
+Storage areas should be stacked neatly and with adequate access Tool Hazards Tools can create hazards with missing or damaged guards, cords or switches Tools will be inspected to assure in safe operating condition, guards are in place, cords are in good shape, including ground prongs Ladder Hazards Improper use of extension ladders and step ladders can result in injuries Personnel are required to be trained on ladder use and use proper ladders and proper ladder use techniques Fall from Elevations Personnel can be injured from falls from elevations are a major source of accidents and injuries Personnel shall never work from unprotected heights.
+Fall protection equipment, ladders, scissors lifts or aerial lifts shall be utilized Electrical Hazards Personnel can be injured by electrical hazards of tools, equipment and building electrical systems Personnel are reminded to wear appropriate PPE, not to work in proximity of energized electrical circuits or utilize Lock Out / Tag Out Struck By Hazards Personnel can be injured by being struck by falling, flying or moving objects, tools or equipment Personnel are reminded to wear PPE, not work under suspended loads and to be aware of workplace surroundings Caught In Between Hazards Personnel can be injured by crushing or pinching between objects, walls or other equipment Personnel are reminded to wear appropriate PPE, not to work in "pinch points" and to be aware of workplace surroundings

-Objective Data: Information from industry-wide surveys demonstrating employee exposure to respirable crystalline silica associated with a process, task or activity.
+\Objective Data: Information from industry-wide surveys demonstrating employee exposure to respirable crystalline silica associated with a process, task or activity.
 The data must reflect workplace conditions resembling work practices and environmental conditions in the employer's current operations.